commoncrawl/webarchive-indexing/README.md

 runindexwarcs.sh
 ```

-This boostraps the `indexwarcsjobs.py` script, which will start a map-reduce job to create a cdx file for each WARC/ARC file in the input.
+This bootstraps the [indexwarcsjobs.py](./indexwarcsjobs.py) script, which will start a MapReduce job to create a cdx file for each WARC/ARC file in the input.

 **Input:** A manifest file of WARC/ARCs to be indexed

-**Output:** A compressed cdx file (.cdx.gz) for each WARC/ARC processed.
+**Output:** A compressed cdx file (`.cdx.gz`) for each WARC/ARC processed.

-The path of each input is kept and the extension is replaced with .cdx.gz.
+The path of each input is kept and the extension is replaced with `.cdx.gz`.

 Thus, for inputs: